ashwin6-dev/Zen-Deep-Learning-Library/README.md

 # Zen - Deep Learning Library

 A deep learning library written in Python.
-Relies on JAX for calculating derivatives in backprop.

 Contains the code for my blog series where we build this library from scratch